 - The UK's Competition and Markets Authority (CMA) estimated that fake reviews potentially influence £23 billion of UK consumer spending each year

-- 54% of consumers would not buy a product if they suspect it to have fake reviews
+- 54% of consumers would not buy a product if they suspected it of having fake reviews

 - On an average, 4% of all online reviews are fake